Skip to main content

 • Keep your hands, counters, dishes, cutting boards and utensils clean.

-• Wash fruits and vegetables thoroughly before peeling.
+• Wash fruits and vegetables thoroughly before eating or peeling.

-• Use separate dishes, cutting boards and utensils for preparing raw meat, fish or poultry.
+• Use separate dishes, cutting boards and utensils for preparing raw meat, fish or poultry and fruits or vegetables.

 • Do not rinse raw meat or poultry before cooking because bacteria can spread to the sink or counter.